0qln/Weevil/README.md

 - VLC
     - somwhere around version 2.8.0
     - Make sure you have your EV set up
-    - If you are using a 64bit machine, make sure you have the version of VLC installed
+    - If you are using a 64bit machine, make sure you have that version of VLC installed
 - Python